nagyist/praat/HOW_TO_BUILD_ONE.md

 or on MacOS Sonoma/Sequoia/Tahoe, so for the moment we have to fall back on an Intel64/AMD64 Windows 10 or 11 machine.

-**Testing** on multiple platform versions can be done with virtual machines for Windows 7 (64-bit), Windows 8.1 (64-bit), 64-bit Windows 10 (1507, 1803, 22H2) and Windows 11,
-for instance on an Intel64 Mac with Parallels Desktop.
-On an ARM64 Mac with Parallels Desktop, you can test only on Windows 11.
+Thorough **testing**, including of the GUI, should ultimately be done on a Windows computer, though `runAllTests` can be on a virtual machine on an Intel64 Mac with Parallels Desktop (for 64-bit Windows 7, Windows 8.1, Windows 10 and Windows 11), or on an ARM64 Mac with Parallels Desktop (for Windows 11 only).
+Here are a couple of issues we observed, though:

+- For the Intel32 edition, `runAllTests.praat` doesn’t succeed on (macOS) ARM64 hardware,
+  because of floating-point imprecisions; to test the Intel32 edition, use Intel64 hardware instead.
+- In December 2025, two-finger horizontal scrolling worked correctly in Parallels Desktop but not on a Windows computer; to test the GUI, use a Windows computer instead.

 ## 2. Compiling for Macintosh